 S.T.E.A.M.
 Integration Across the Curriculum

-A 1-1 Chromebook program for elementary school students in Grades 1-4 is coming in fall 2017.
-This program will allow students, via Google Apps for Education, to create, collaborate, inform and publish independently and together.
+Hilltop boasts a robust Chromebook program which allows students, via Google Apps for Education, to create, collaborate, inform and publish independently and together.
 S.T.E.A.M. camps and after-school enrichment classes are offered to work with robot coding, Smart Tables, 3D design and iPad beta testing.